cf201d51/cookie-stand/README.md

       - Create the `<tfoot>` element
       - Create the `<tr>` element
       - Loop thru hours and for each do the following
-        - Within a nested loop, iterate thru all locations for the hour and call the given `cellValueFunction(locationIndex, hourIndex)` and `rowSummary.includeValue()` functions to accumulate totals.
+        - Within a nested loop, iterate thru all locations for the hour and call the given `cellValueFunction(locationIndex, hourIndex)` and `colSummary.includeValue()` functions to accumulate totals.
         - Create the `<td>` elements for each hour with values from `colSummary.summary()` and append them to the `<tr>`
+        - Use a `rowSummary` object to compute the summary value for the full table and put it in the final `<td>` element.
       - Append the `<tr>` to the `<tfoot>` element
     - Append the `<tfoot>` element to the `<table>` element
     - Clear any previous contents of the HTML element, identified above, to accept the table